 Early and low risk CTAs that are more palatable to the buyer might include:

-- Directing the buyer to a helpful resource (e.g., downloadable ebook or video)
+- Directing the buyer to a helpful resource (e.g., downloadable video or use an eBook maker)

 - Soliciting their opinion by asking simple questions they can respond to

 - Inviting to an event (webinar or live event)